-The Enhanced Regional Alternative would entail the expansion of the City of Elk Grove's SOI over 2,700 acres immediately to the south of the current City limits, generally one-half mile northerly of Eschinger Road, in the area between SR 99 and Franklin Boulevard.
-This Enhanced Regional Alternative would be located within portions of the area identified by the Sacramento Area Council of Governments (SACOG) Blueprint Preferred Scenario for Elk Grove as a Medium Density Residential place type, and as Vacant Urban Designated Lands (2050).
-This Alternative aims to encompass an unincorporated area of the County that would allow the City to meet many of its objectives for future growth and expansion but focus on siting that growth in areas that meet regional as well as City objectives as set forth in regional transportation and air quality planning documents.
-By encouraging more compact urban development, the Alternative would reduce potential environmental impacts to air quality and greenhouse gas emissions, and the loss of agricultural and biological resources as well.
+The Enhanced Regional Alternative would entail the expansion of the City of Elk Grove's SOI over 2775 acres immediately to the south of the current City limits, generally 0.5 mile north of Eschinger Road, in the area between State Route 99 (SR-99) and Franklin Boulevard and approximately 1575 acres in the area east of SR 99 that is currently within the County General Plan Urban Services Boundary, for a total of 4350 gross acres.
+This alternative is illustrated in Exhibit 5 2.
+The Enhanced Regional Alternative would be located within portions of the area identified by the Sacramento Area Council of Governments (SACOG) Blueprint Preferred Scenario for Elk Grove as a Medium Density Residential place type, and as Vacant Urban Designated Lands (2050) and it incorporates areas east of SR 99 within the County's Urban Services Boundary.
+This alternative aims to encompass an unincorporated area of the County that would allow the City to meet many of its objectives for future growth and expansion but would focus on siting that growth in areas that meet regional as well as City objectives, as set forth in regional transportation and air quality planning documents (e.g. Sacramento Sustainable Communities Strategy (SCS)).
+By encouraging more compact urban development, the alternative would reduce potential environmental impacts to air quality and greenhouse gas emissions, and the loss of agricultural and biological resources as well.
+This alternative would also largely avoid FEMA designated floodplains and extension of the SOIA Area near the Stone Lakes National Wildlife Refuge.